-Chapel services are a vital part of Victory World Christian School.
+Chapel services are a vital part of VWCS.
 Our students gather weekly for a time of corporate worship, prayer and instruction.
-Many parts of our Chapel services are student-led.
-Our speakers include school faculty and staff, pastors, community leaders and parents.
-Lessons are designed to communicate God’s Word and also model its application in our lives.
-The teachings are often reinforced through discussions in class and at home with parents.
-Throughout the school year, each of our classes is given an opportunity to lead Chapel and minister to the rest of the student body.
+Many aspects of our Chapel services are student-led.
+Give an example or two.
+Our speakers include faculty and staff, pastors, community leaders and parents.
+The lessons, often reinforced through discussions in class and at home, are designed to communicate God’s Word and model its application in our lives.
+Throughout the school year, each class gets their turn to lead a Chapel service, taking on the role of ministering to the rest of the student body.

 “And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”
 Micah 6:8

-The students of VWCS are “on a mission”—to help fulfill the Great Commission!
+The students of VWCS are on a mission—to help fulfill the Great Commission!
 Our students are being trained to use their time, talents and resources to spread the message of Christ.
-They are given opportunities to serve our immediate community and impact the nations through service projects and giving.
-We believe that “children who learn to serve will continue to do so into adulthood”.* Our Service Committee coordinates projects throughout the school year—many of which give our students the opportunity to serve alongside their parents.
-Some of our past projects include: serving at the Atlanta Community Food Bank, visiting residents of Meadowbrook Nursing Home, packing boxes for the United Way Shoebox Project, and collecting food/supplies for Norcross Co-Op.
-Last school year, our “Jeans Fridays for Missions” program raised over $1,100 to help support missionaries all over the world including India, Jordan, Liberia and organizations such as Locks of Love and Joshua International.
-In addition, each spring brings our “March Missions Madness” campaign which benefits LifeLink International in Nicaragua.
-Students bring in money that they have saved or earned to add to their class collection jars as part of our “Change for Change” contest.
-Our students raised over $1350 last year.
+There are many service projects to aid our immediate community and impact the nations.
+We believe that “children who learn to serve will continue to do so into adulthood” (“Helping Kids Become Mission-Minded”, Children’s Ministry Magazine.
+Keith, N., n.d.)
+Our Service Committee coordinates projects throughout the school year—many of which involve the parents working alongside their child.
+Past projects include: serving at the Atlanta Community Food Bank, visiting residents of Meadowbrook Nursing Home, packing boxes for the United Way Shoebox Project, and collecting food and supplies for the Norcross Co-Op.
+Last school year, our “Jeans Fridays for Missions” program raised over $1,100 to help support missionaries all over the world including India, Jordan and Liberia.
+Organizations like Locks of Love and Joshua International also benefit from the students’ selfless giving.
+In addition, each spring welcomes our “March Missions Madness” campaign benefiting LifeLink International in Nicaragua.
+In our “Change for Change” contest, students donate money that they have saved or earned (doing special projects around the house for example) to their class collection jars.
+Our students raised over $1,350 last year.